 This isn’t like a typical job where you earn an hourly wage.
 You are working for the future; you will earn money from it but further down the line.

-If you want to get the best start to your blogging journey or want to see how you can get it back on track, my recommendation would always be the training at Wealthy Affiliate.
+If you want to get the best start on your blogging journey or want to see how you can get it back on track, my recommendation would always be the training at Wealthy Affiliate.

 But any training is irrelevant if you don’t commit to putting the time and effort into achieving your goals and becoming that authority in that niche!